Financial Planning Tools

 Your personal savings rate is the single most important personal financial planning lever that you control directly through your lifetime efforts to earn income and to manage personal expenditures and your family budget.

 Economists call the potential of each person to earn money, pay expenses, and still set aside financial savings their “human capital.”
-For most people, their personal human capital is all they have financially, until they convert some of their human capital into more durable investment assets.
+For most people, their personal human capital is all they have financially, until they convert some of their human capital into longer lasting investment assets.

 Over their lives, individuals must rely increasingly upon assets to replace earned income.
-Without the good fortune of receiving substantial inheritance and gifts or winning the lottery, you can invest – only if you save.
+Without inheritance or winning the lottery, you can invest only if you save.
 When saving to fund an investment program, you must live within both your current and future economic means.

 Saving money adequately across your lifetime is the most difficult challenge that you and your family face.